 Heritage Audio 73EQ JR

 For decades, the Neve 1073 has been the go-to equalizer for the biggest music productions in the world.
 Moreover, it is regarded as the holy grail of equalizers by the most discerning ears in the industry.
-The Heritage Audio 73EQ JR (link to check the price at Sweetwater) module mimics the sonic behaviour of that classic piece of gear in a convenient 500-series size.
+The Heritage Audio 73EQ JR module mimics the sonic behaviour of that classic piece of gear in a convenient 500-series size.

 Plus, the transformer-based, Class-A sound you could expect from a top-notch preamp can be obtained by simply turning some knobs.
 In the same vein, the uncanny Neve vintage tone is within reach, adding that sought-after vibe and mojo to any recording.
-Whatever you use it on will turn out sounding like a radio-ready, classic record.
+Whatever you use it on will quickly begin to sound like a radio-ready, classic record.

 If you are after true vintage warmth, uncanny tone, and a plethora of possibilities, trying this module by Heritage Audio is a must before you buy.
 To hear what it can do, check out this video and this video.

 The convenient Solid State Logic UltraViolet EQ module is capable of serious tone shaping.
 This should come as no surprise once you learn it is the heir of the almighty, heavily-admired Fusion processor by SSL.